I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_io_interrupt_message_info.md

 `MessageInfo`

 Variable-length array that specifies an <a href="..\wdm\ns-wdm-_io_interrupt_message_info_entry.md">IO_INTERRUPT_MESSAGE_INFO_ENTRY</a> structure for each message-signaled interrupt allocated for the driver.
 The <b>MessageCount</b> member specifies the number of entries in this array.

-`UnifiedIrql`

-Specifies the IRQL at which the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff547940">InterruptMessageService</a> routine runs.
-If the driver specified an interrupt spin lock for its interrupts, <b>UnifiedIrql</b> also specifies the IRQL at which the interrupt spin lock is acquired.

 ## Remarks
 When a driver calls <a href="..\wdm\nf-wdm-ioconnectinterruptex.md">IoConnectInterruptEx</a> to register an <a href="https://msdn.microsoft.com/library/windows/hardware/ff547940">InterruptMessageService</a> routine, <b>IoConnectInterruptEx</b> provides a pointer to <b>IO_INTERRUPT_MESSAGE_INFO</b> in <i>Parameters</i>-&gt;<b>MessageBased.ConnectionContext</b>.
 For more information, see <a href="..\wdm\ns-wdm-_io_connect_interrupt_parameters.md">IO_CONNECT_INTERRUPT_PARAMETERS</a>.